Satharus/satharus.me/_posts/2023-08-25-reverse_engineering_101.md

 Make sure to check which regulations apply in your region of residence AND region of work and obviously make sure you follow them!
 You can also check out the [Electronic Frontier Foundation’s Reverse Engineering FAQs](https://www.eff.org/issues/coders/reverse-engineering-faq) for a US perspective on this.

 I am not a lawyer, don't take anything I say here as any form of legal advice.
-Do not trust me with any legal info.
 {:.warning}

 # Great, Where do I Learn More?